pzingg/todo_absinthe/README.md

 See the `lib/todo_absinthe_web/channels/doc_channel.ex` source file for more information.

-### Client side channel setup
+### Client side main channel setup

 On the Elm side, the frontend creates and subscribes to a Phoenix channel with the "\*" topic at startup.
 This channel is configured with callbacks that monitor status changes and errors.

+### Sending GraphQL operations and decoding replies

+To make an Absinthe GraphQL query, mutation, or subscription request, Elm pushes a "doc" event to the "\*" channel.
+The payload is JSON encoded with GraphQL variables and the operation document.
+The reply constructed by Absinthe is received as an Elm message and the payload, containing `data` and/or `errors` components are decoded if necessary.

+### Listening for GraphQL subscriptions

-When the "\*" channel is joined, the Elm frontend then creates and subscribes to additional channels for the GraphQL subscriptions.
+When the "\*" channel is first joined, the Elm frontend creates and subscribes to additional channels for the GraphQL subscriptions.

 Following the protocol used by GraphiQL, Elm can subscribe to GraphQL subscription